 • 1 C daikon, cut into match sticks

-• 1 C carrot, cut into match sticks
+• 1 C carrot, peeled and cut into match sticks

 • 1 t crushed red pepper